-If this is a relatively old house you’re intending to buy you want to get this as a condition.
-This ‘constructional examination’ will point out any big flaws in the building.
-This way you can still cancel your offer if they find a massive hole in the basement or something.
+Why you need it: if this is a relatively old house you’re intending to buy you want to get this as a condition.
+This check will point out any major flaws in the building that could end up costing you money later.
+If your offer is subject to a bouwkundige keuring you can still cancel it if they find a structural flaw in the house — or a giant sinkhole or something.

 Step 5: Offer accepted for a Dutch house?
 Make sure you’re ready!

 All that hard work has led you to this: your offer on a Dutch house got accepted and you’re almost a Dutch homeowner!
-HUZZAH!
-CONGRATULATIONS, THE WORK IS DONE!
+HURRAH!
+Congratulations, the work is done!

 The Three Day Cooling Down period